 The banding scheme prioritises applicants by putting those in similar housing need in the same band.
 Within each band, applications are listed in date order.
 The "effective" date is the date of the first application, or the date which the applicant moved into a higher band.
-The "registration" date is the date the initial application form was processed.
+The "registration" date is the date the initial application was received.